webiny/docs.webiny.com/docs/deep-dive/scaffolding/your-first-scaffold-plugin.md

 This guide will help you create your own scaffolding plugins using our [Plugins system](/docs/deep-dive/plugins-crash-course).

-# Alright, how do I do it?
+# Here's how to do it
 First of all, you have to update the `/webiny.root.js` file found in your project's root with your new plugin.
 Plugins referenced here are mainly resolved using [node module resolution](https://nodejs.org/api/modules.html).

 In this example, we'll create a **local package** called **scaffoldFolder**.